tiffgerst/cosmwasm-book/src/actor-model/idea.md

 some MMORPG game.
 So, we need some way to be able to at least transfer currency between players.
 We can do that, by creating the contract we would call `MmoCurrency`, which would support the `Transfer` action to transfer money to another player.
-Then what would be the state of such a contract?
+Then what would the state of such a contract be?
 It would be just a table mapping player names to the amount of currency they own.
-The contract we just invited exists in CosmWasm examples, and it is called the [`cw20-base` contract](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base) (it is a bit more complicated, but it is its core idea).
+The contract we just invented exists in CosmWasm examples, and it is called the [`cw20-base` contract](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base) (it is a bit more complicated, but that is its core idea).

-And now there is a question - how is this helpful to transfer currency if I cannot check how much of it do I own?
-It is a very good question, and the answer to that is simple - the whole state of every contract in our system is public.
+And now there is the question - how is it helpful to transfer currency if I cannot check how much of it I own?
+This is a very good question, and the answer to that is simple - the whole state of every contract in our system is public.
 It is not universal for every Actor model, but it is how it works in CosmWasm, and it is kind of forced by the nature of blockchain.
-Everything happening in blockchain has to be public, and if some information should be hidden, it has to be stored indirectly.
+Everything happening on the blockchain has to be public, and if some information should be hidden, it has to be stored indirectly.

 There is one very important thing about the state in CosmWasm, and it is the